Npurnomo/EoDP-Projects/README.md

 I do not own the datasets for all the projects.

+What I did :
-Cleaning and re-formatting data for further analysis and visualisations:
+- Cleaning and re-formatting data for further analysis and visualisations.
 - Exploratory data analysis.
 - Missing values management.
 - N/A data cases.